eighty20results/e20r-sequences/README.txt

 Or you can email support@eighty20results.zendesk.com

 == Changelog ==

+== 4.4.14 ==
+* FIX: Escape variables being loaded to the front-end listing of Sequence members.
+* FIX: List upcoming posts if they're supposed to be visible
+* FIX: The default shortcode settings weren't correct.
+* FIX: Flag an update routine as having ran after executing the pre/update/post hooks.
+* FIX: Didn't always find the cache key to use
+* FIX: Didn't always load the sequence data for the user from cache when available
+* FIX: Didn't always paginate sequence lists properly
+* FIX: Would sometimes remove old metadata erroneously
+* FIX: paginate_posts() didn't always return the correct list of posts
+* FIX: Make the display_sequence_content() function behave a little 'better' when being executed by the 'the_content' filter
+* FIX: Didn't always align the future & current availability info.
+* FIX: Resolved a possible CSS element name conflict with themes
+* FIX: Didn't  always load the post title in the sequence list view
+* ENH: Optimize the number of times we attempt to load sequence posts
+* ENH: Use the Wordpress configured date format when listing future (unavailable) posts & the sequence is configured to show dates.
+* ENH: Would sometimes run the update functionality more than once
+* ENH: Clean up debug logging== 4.4.13 ==
+* FIX: Didn't always return all of the configured sequences

 == 4.4.12 ==
 * FIX: Didn't always trigger upgrade activity for v4.4.11